ms/buildtogether.tech/teams/index.md

 below is describe ways in which I've seen people undermine themselves.
 If you go through this list with your teammates and tell them what you'd like to get better at, they'll probably help you.
-And if what you want to get better at isn't on this list, please see <span x="contributing"/>.
+And if what you want to get better at isn't on this list, please see <a section="contributing"/>.

 Not everything needs to be completely correct.
 :   Before correcting a factual error, ask yourself whether it really matters.